ivarref/recurring-cup/README.md

                ; The function to execute:
                (bound-fn [] (println "Time to eat lunch!"))
                ; The schedule, i.e. daily at 12:30 in timezone Europe/Oslo:
+               ; If :timezone is left out, UTC is used.
                (cup/daily {:hour 12 :minute 30 :timezone "Europe/Oslo"}))

 ; Make a weekly reminder on Mondays: